-There are several rice bowl dishes generally called “Donburi (丼)” that have been widely enjoyed by us Japanese for a long time, which include “Katsudon (カツ丼)”, “Oyakodon (親子丼)”, and “Tendon (天丼)”, but do you know what Donburi dish has the longest history in Japan?
+There are several “Donburi (丼)” rice bowl dishes that have long been loved in Japan, which include “Katsudon (カツ丼)”, “Oyakodon (親子丼)”, and “Tendon (天丼)”, but do you know what Donburi has the longest history?

 Unadon (うな丼, 鰻丼)